SEBK4C/OpenDoctor-Spec/README.md

 - safety standards
 	- patient data permissions (API-tool_use-level 1,2,3,4...)
 	- patient conversation permissions  (AI_level 1,2,3,4...)
-	- hallucination detection (big Brother)
+	- hallucination detection (Big Brother tools)
 	- Data change tracking and immutability (Git)

 - API standards..
 	- how to request a database permission,
 	- how to build new Open Dr. runtimes with your specific tools.